 The largest and oldest college in Vancouver lives up to its name – the school is well intertwined with the community it serves.

-VCC’s offerings span the arts, business, trades, and health sciences with one-year certificates, two-year diplomas, and four-year bachelor’s degrees, and the college has a strong focus on accessibility for students with disabilities as well as improving levels of participation and success for Aboriginal students as a member of the Coastal Corridor Consortium.
+VCC’s offerings span the arts, business, trades, and health sciences with one-year certificates, two-year diplomas, and four-year bachelor’s degrees, and the college has a strong focus on accessibility for students with disabilities as well as improving levels of participation and success for Indigenous students as a member of the Coastal Corridor Consortium.

 What Students Are Saying